 Trash is hard to manage on an island.
 With limited availability of landfills, clunker cars often pile up in yards, and bags of garbage may fill up quickly.
 This reality is encountered frequently on island vacations; it seems as if the roads to resorts are lined with poverty and stray animals.
 This is not the case in the Azores.
 The cleanliness of the island is so efficient that even on a Friday night as the sun is setting and a band serenades the people of the main square, there are waste management employees hard at work.

 8. Safe for All Travelers

 There are so many safety concerns to be aware of in today’s world.
 In America, there are daily shootings and increasingly prevalent protests that sometimes turn violent.
 In Europe, there are more terrorism attacks at places popular with tourists and Christians.
-The Azorean people are aware of the evil of the world, but they don’t necessarily have the fear of terrorism that much of the world deals with on a daily basis.
-At 900 miles west of mainland Europe, the Azores are insulated from the terrorism and migrant crises that are the constant talk of Europe.
-Aside from large scale fears of attacks, crime does exist but because of the minimal crowds, this is not a place where you need to worry about scammers or pickpockets as aggressively as elsewhere.
+A question many people ask is are the Azores safe?
+There was a time when no one would have to wonder, “is Portugal safe from terrorism?
+Is Portugal safe to visit?”
+Those were different days.
+Nonetheless, The Azores is one of the safest places to travel in Europe.
+The Azorean people are aware of the evil of the world, but they don’t have a prevalent fear of terrorism.
+At 900 miles west of mainland Europe, distance insulates the Azores from the terrorism and migrant crises of the continent.
+Aside from large scale fears of attacks, crime does exist but minimally.
 Leave your money belt at home.